compmem/smile/docs/smile_states.rst

 ButtonPress
 -----------

-:py:class:`~smile.video.ButtonPress` is a parent state, much like :py:class:`~smile.state.Parallel` that will run until a button inside of it is pressed.
-When defining a **ButtonPress** state, you can tell it the name of a button inside of it that will be deemed as the correct button to press by passing in that string *name* of the correct **Button** or **Buttons** into the *correct_resp* parameter.
+:py:class:`~smile.video.ButtonPress` is a parent state, much like :py:class:`~smile.state.Parallel`, that will run until a button inside of it is pressed.
+When defining a **ButtonPress** state, The name of a button inside of the parent state can be designated as the correct button to press by passing the string *name* of the correct **Button** or **Buttons** into the *correct_resp* parameter.
 Refer to the **ButtonPress** example in the SMILE tutorial document.

-Here is an example of choosing between 3 buttons where only one of the buttons is the correct button to click.
+The following is an example of choosing between 3 buttons where only one of the buttons is the correct button to click:

 ::